prpatel/ProcessingBigDataQuarkus-Workshop/README.md

 # IBM Cloud account and login
 Your presenter will provide you with a URL for creating an IBM Cloud Function account if you don't already have one.

 Make sure you're logged into the ibmcloud cli!
-Run these commands, for the 3rd command, select #1 option:
+Run these commands:
 ```
 ibmcloud logout
 ibmcloud login -u YOUR@EMAIL.ADDRESS